 PORC petitioned to repeal an ordinance that was approved by the county supervisors in September 2019, which would have converted four properties at highway interchanges to the regional commercial C-3 zoning.
 In the March 3 election, voters overwhelmingly rejected Measure K, which would have created the new C-3 zoning for the four properties, known as “nodes,” along Highway 101.

-But In April, Betabel Road node owner Rider McDowell applied for and was granted the alternate C-1 zoning for his property.
+But In April, Betabel Road node owner, the McDowell Charity Trust, applied for and was granted the alternate C-1 zoning for their property.

 The C-1 zoning classification shares some similarities with the C-3 zoning in terms of building standards and permitted uses.
 However, it is less restrictive in other areas, such as landscaping, theme and tourism aspects.